-Avhashoni worked on the opportunity, while at David Krut Projects, to complete some etching plates that he started some years ago.
-One work entitled “Daughters of the earth” is linked to a dominant matriarchal presence in many black cultures.
-A reflection on the archaic mother spirit which intrigues Avhashoni.
+Avhashoni Mainganye worked on the opportunity, while at David Krut Projects in 2004 that started the collaboration, to complete some etching plates that he started a few years earlier.
+One work entitled Daughters of the Earth is linked to a dominant matriarchal presence in many black cultures – a reflection on the archaic mother spirit which intrigues Mainganye.

-Avhashoni finds the dominant matriarchal presence in many black cultures intriguing.
-In his opinion, women are more connected with the earth due to their creativity and life-giving potential.
-Avhashoni produced two etchings while at David Krut Workshop dedicated to women.
+In 2006, Mainganye produced two etchings while at David Krut Workshop dedicated to women.
 Both works have now been editioned in rich sepia colours so as to reinforce the connection with the earth.

-In 1985 he came to Johannesburg and enrolled at Funda Art Centre in Soweto, which was initiated by Matsemela Manaka and its first director Steven Sack.
+In 1985, he came to Johannesburg and enrolled at Funda Art Centre in Soweto, which was initiated by Matsemela Manaka and its first director Steven Sack.
 He took part in the Ussalep/Thuphelo Workshops which were an interaction between local and international artists.

 Mainganye, although he does not confess to being a poet, uses the microcosm of his immediate surroundings to make macrocosmic comments, most poetically, on wider social issues.
 One specific influence was Ingwabele Madingwane; his poem Mother Spirit was a great inspiration for Mainganye.